LLNL/camp/docs/sphinx/user_guide/features.rst

 The following sections describe the main CAMP features.
-These sections are designed to familiarize users with CAMP and it's capabilities, as well as provide syntactic examples of how to utilize CAMP.
+These sections are designed to familiarize users with CAMP and it's capabilities, as well as provide syntactic examples of how to use CAMP.

 CAMP has many features that mimic the C++ standard library.
 The benefit of using CAMP is that containers and structures, and the operations performed on them, can be run on